 Alexander Lukashenko Photograph:( Reuters )

-Leaders of the European Union will hold an emergency video summit on Wednesday to discuss the ongoing crisis in Belarus, where protests continue to intensify against the reelection of President Alexander Lukashenko.
+European Union leaders held an emergency video summit on Wednesday to discuss the crisis in Belarus.

 The authorities didn't provide any information about the man while informing that he was suspected of "harming vital national interests".

 The Democratic Party presented a parade of passionate speakers making the case for electing Joe Biden president of the United States, a virtual convention to formally nominate him as the party's nominee to face President Donald Trump in November.